- LastPass on iOS

 The LastPass Wallet app is available for free from the App Store on iPhone, iPod Touch, and iPad or at www.itunes.com/appstore.

 Currently, Wallet users can utilize 50MBs of data storage space for free.
-We anticipate offering 1GB of space for Premium-level users.
+1GB of space is available for Premium-level users.
 Premium users will continue to have the added functionality of viewing, editing, and logging in to stored sites via the LastPass mobile apps.
 Data allowance for Wallet users may change in the future if needed.

 LastPass and iCab